-All university-owned/operated facilities are listed within the myRedDragon Room Reservation System for scheduling and adding events to the calendar.
-Event requestors may request that their SUNY Cortland event that is taking place outside of university-owned/operated facilities be considered for inclusion on the myRedDragon Calendar by sending an email with all of the event details to Information Resources.
+All College owned/operated facilities are listed within the myRedDragon Room Reservation System for scheduling and adding events to the calendar.
+Event requestors may request that their College event that is taking place outside of College owned/operated facilities be considered for inclusion on the myRedDragon Calendar by sending an email with all of the event details to Information Resources.